PTropchev/PTropchev/README.md

 I'm a software developer focused on building reliable and scalable web solutions.

 - 🌐 Developing modern and dynamic websites
-- 🐍 Backend with Python & Django
-- ☕ Working with Java
-- 💻 Tech stack: HTML, CSS, JavaScript, React, Node.js
+- 💻 Working with: Python, Java, JavaScript, HTML, CSS, React, Node.js, PHP
 - ⚡ JavaScript for interactive and responsive interfaces
 - 🚀 Deploying, hosting websites and managing domains
 - 🧠 Always learning and improving